This website is best viewed using Chrome or Firefox.

 The Schoenecker Center

-Opening its doors in 2024, the state-of-the-art STEAM complex will be a hub for innovative education, unprecedented interaction and transformational progress on tackling the big problems from diverse perspectives.
+Opening its doors in February 2024, the state-of-the-art STEAM complex is a hub for innovative education, unprecedented interaction and transformational progress on tackling the big problems from diverse perspectives.

-The University of St. Thomas prepares principled leaders to advance the common good, and we will be on the leading edge of meeting the rapidly evolving needs of the community and employers.
+The University of St. Thomas prepares principled leaders to advance the common good, and we are on the leading edge of meeting the rapidly evolving needs of the community and employers.

 Many of the jobs our graduates will seek over the next 20 years don’t exist today.
 But our students’ ability to face the challenges of tomorrow is dependent on how we prepare them today.

-The learning that takes place in the Schoenecker Center will infuse creativity, innovation and flexible thinking by eliminating silos between traditionally separate academic departments.
+The learning that takes place in the Schoenecker Center infuses creativity, innovation and flexible thinking by eliminating silos between traditionally separate academic departments.

-The center will reshape the liberal arts foundation essential to St. Thomas student success, and their future careers.
+The center reshapes the liberal arts foundation essential to St. Thomas student success, and their future careers.

 Spontaneous interaction and collaboration between people are critical to the emergence of creative, practical ideas that work in the real world.
 We’ve found that for people to work differently, they need a different environment...one that inspires creativity, collaboration and experimentation – what is referred to as collaborative creativity.